ens-lg4/workplan_helper/README.md

 can do that out of the box), you'll get the output pretty close to the original booklet.
 The main noticeable difference would be the lack of page numbers.

+Please note, that the empty template pages in this project were scanned from the paper version of "My Work Plan" that was up-to-date in 2017.
-NB: If you discover that the format or the page layout of "My Work Plan" has changed, you may need to re-scan the two recurring pages of the "My Work Plan" booklet and tweak the page_layout.yml file to reflect those changes.
+If you discover that the format or the page layout of "My Work Plan" has changed, you may need to re-scan the two recurring pages of the "My Work Plan" booklet and tweak the page_layout.yml file to reflect those changes.

-Feel free to tweak other parameters in page_layout.ym (such as font size/colour) or add your own.
+Feel free to tweak other parameters in page_layout.yml (such as font size/colour) or add your own.